 Death is, indeed, an unavoidable fact of our physical existence on this earth, yet it ultimately gives way to the eternal life of the metaphysical, spiritual reality of G-d, to Whom we are attached in our souls and our spirit, by our deeds, when informed by Torah, and by the Holy Temple, G-d’s chosen place on our earth, where His Presence reigns and death has no dominion.

-It’s somewhat baffling why any rationale reader of the Tanakh would draw this conclusion.
+It’s somewhat baffling why any rational reader of the Tanakh would draw this conclusion.
 What would lead them to believe that their lives would be any more righteous under the return of God to the Temple than they ever were under similar conditions (e.g. say, with Moses or Joshua or the reign of David, or Solomon) the first time around?
-In other words, they can’t they see that their “righteousness” is wholly inadequate apart from the righteousness of God Himself.
-The can’t they see that they need God Himself within their lives to be pleasing to God.
+In other words, why can’t they see that their “righteousness” is wholly inadequate apart from the righteousness of God Himself?
+Why can’t they see that they need God Himself within their lives to be pleasing to God?
 It seems that Moses had it right in the beginning (Deut 29:4)

 Enter the New Covenant

 In the face of God’s enduring patience with Israel’s apostasies, it became clearer and clearer that the Mosaic covenant could not be everlasting, as it would simply have been an everlasting failure.
 And, in case there is any question, the failure was not God’s.
 No one familiar with this history could accuse God of being anything but patient, faithful and merciful.
 The failure was wholly the peoples’.
 Of course, it was never promised to be everlasting.
 There were only God’s terms, often violated, and Israel’s initial verbal agreement.
-So God was well within His rights, and righteousness, to terminate the Old Covenant, and offer a new solution.
+So God was well within His rights, and righteousness, to supersede the Old Covenant with a new solution.

 Jeremiah knew it would not continue forever and said so, even before the Babylonian expulsion (Jeremiah 31:31-34) as did Ezekiel (Ezekiel 11:19-20, 18:31, 36:26-28) and others throughout the Tanakh.
 Jeremiah records God’s new edict as: